Salta ai contenuti

 export type AppRouter = typeof appRouter;

-Ora creiamo un server MCP che permetterà al nostro agente di gestire gli oggetti nell’inventario di un giocatore.
+Creiamo un server MCP che permetterà al nostro agente di gestire gli oggetti nell’inventario di un giocatore.

-Definiremo i seguenti strumenti per il nostro Agente:
+Definiremo i seguenti strumenti per il nostro agente:

 • list-inventory-items per recuperare gli oggetti correnti nell’inventario del giocatore